Slaviša Ristić: Mayor of Zubin Potok

-Most Serbs boycotted the 2000 local elections in Kosovo, which were overseen by the United Nations Interim Administration Mission in Kosovo (UNMIK) and the Organisation for Economic Co-operation and Development (OECD).
+Serbs in northern Kosovo generally boycotted the 2000 local elections in Kosovo, which were overseen by the United Nations Interim Administration Mission in Kosovo (UNMIK) and the Organisation for Economic Co-operation and Development (OECD).
 The results in Zubin Potok and two neighbouring Serb municipalities were not certified due to low turnout.
-Following the vote, UNMIK leader Bernard Kouchner indicated that he would appoint prominent members of the Serb community as councillors in these areas.
-As an extension of this process, Ristić became mayor of Zubin Potok later in 2001.
-The Serb community subsequently participated in the 2002 local elections; the DSS won a significant victory in Zubin Potok, and Ristić was confirmed for another term in office afterwards.
-In 2005, he took part in discussions between Kosovo Serb leaders and the government of Serbia concerning trade over Kosovo's administrative border.
+Following the vote, UNMIK leader Bernard Kouchner said that he would appoint prominent members of the Serb community as councillors in these areas.
+As an extension of this process, Ristić became mayor of Zubin Potok in 2001.
+The Serb community later participated in 2002 local elections overseen by UNMIK and the OECD; the DSS won a significant victory in Zubin Potok, and Ristić was confirmed afterward for another term as mayor.

+In January 2006, the Serbian government appointed coordinators for most municipalities in Kosovo.
+Ristić was appointed as coordinator for Zubin Potok.
+This position was generally equivalent to mayor, though as recognized by the Republic of Serbia rather than by UNMIK.

 Ristić, like most Kosovo Serb leaders, strongly opposes the secession of Kosovo from Serbia and the establishment of an independent state of Kosovo.
 In 2006, he was quoted as saying, "No one will force us to accept Priština's authority, which is hostile to Serb people.
 Serbs do not want a partition [of Kosovo], but if it comes to that, it will be the fault of the international community for succumbing to an ultimatum of independence by (Kosovo) Albanians."
 During subsequent discussions between Serbs and Albanians in the province meditated by the United Nations, he said, "We want co-operation with the Albanian community but we cannot cooperate with the Kosovo government which is working purely for independence."

 In 2007, he remarked that a visit by United States president George W. Bush to Kosovo could only be interpreted as providing support for independence.
 He was quoted as saying, "The message that he would be sending by his visit would come as nothing new to us Serbs in Kosmet [Kosovo and Metohija], because the United States has already openly stated its position on Kosmet's status, which is support for independence. [...]
 I do not think that Bush's visit would provoke any particular reaction from the Serb community, because we have become used to this kind of behaviour from the United States."
 Later in the year, Ristić was a delegate of the Kosovo Serb community in discussions with representatives of the Contact Group.